ucfopen/Materia-Docs/_developers/install-yaml.md

   # REQUIRED.
 Boolean.
 Enables edit instance and save as draft buttons.
   is_editable: Yes

   # REQUIRED.
 Boolean.
-Does this widget store tabular data using the Storag Manager?
+Does this widget store tabular data using the Storage Manager?
   is_storage_enabled: No

   # REQUIRED.
 Int.
 Version of the Materia API this widget uses.
 Use `2`.